sindresorhus/p-queue/readme.md

 Default: `Infinity`<br>
 Minimum: `1`

-Interval Cap.
 The max number of runs in the given interval of time.

 ##### interval